 The right type of person who can handle multiple challenges

-This requires continuous monitoring and management of the equipment, procedures, processes, and manpower (which is often comprised of people from many different cultures and nationalities).
+That requires continuous monitoring and management of the equipment, procedures, processes, and human resources (often comprised of people from many different cultures and nationalities).
 To compound this, these are without question some of the most hazardous environments in the world to be working in, when you take into account the hands-on nature, moving parts, heavy equipment, high temperatures, high pressures, fluids with chemicals, and many types of stored energies.

-We have built on our industry knowledge from all the way back to the 1800’s when the first onshore oil wells were drilled using rudimentary tools, to the capabilities we are developing and using today in ultra-deepwater and extreme environments.
+We have built on our industry knowledge from back to the 1800s when the first onshore oil wells got drilled using rudimentary tools, to the capabilities we are developing and using today in ultra-deepwater and extreme environments.

-And yet, we are still exploring in ever deeper wells and water depth, more challenging geology and cost restrictions, and more remote locations using, in parallel, both ageing and new-build rig fleets for the well construction – all of this demands a level of understanding and methods high above those which were once sufficient for these operations.
+And yet, we are still exploring in ever-deeper wells and water depth, more challenging geology and cost restrictions, and more remote locations, using, in parallel, both ageing and new-build rig fleets for the well construction.
+It demands a level of understanding and methodology high above those which were once sufficient for these operations.

-The technologies we are implementing today to help solve downhole challenges are truly awe inspiring.
-Because of these, we need supervisors who are completely aware of the operating procedures, so that they can effectively assist the engineering teams with mitigating and minimizing the associated hazards created from these type of highly specialized operations.
-This is partly taken care of in the planning stage, but we also need to be very vigilant when the drilling starts.
+The technologies we are implementing today to help solve downhole challenges are genuinely awe-inspiring.
+Because of these, we need supervisors who are entirely aware of the operating procedures, so that they can effectively assist the engineering teams with mitigating and minimizing the associated hazards created from these type of highly specialized operations.
+That is partly taken care of in the planning stage, but we also need to be very vigilant when the drilling starts.

-There have been a number of articles written the last couple of years discussing the coming skill gap with the ‘great crew change’.
-Some authors cite the the urgent need for more university engineering graduates.
+There have been several articles written the last couple of years discussing the coming skill gap with the ‘great crew change’.
+Some authors cite the urgent need for more university engineering graduates.

-What is rarely mentioned is the fact that an engineering degree is not required in order to be successful in the energy or oil and gas industry…
+What is rarely mentioned is the fact that an engineering degree is not required to be successful in the energy or oil and gas industry.

-… As long as an individual can demonstrate a certain level of technical aptitude in field applications and has the desire to learn, and a willingness to start in literally any entry level job – regardless of education level or roles done before in other fields
+… As long as an individual can demonstrate a certain level of technical aptitude in field applications and has the desire to learn, and a willingness to start in any entry-level job – regardless of education level or roles done before in other fields

 As a side note, I had to initially swallow my pride to do some fairly awful jobs in this business.
-I certainly started at the bottom.
+I indeed started at the bottom.

-- Served in elite military forces, as a Marine on special teams protecting dignitaries, presidents, and world leaders, having been on duty in the middle of, and leading teams during actual major international crisis situations,
+- Served in elite military forces, as a Marine on special teams protecting dignitaries, presidents, and world leaders, having been on duty in the middle of, and leading teams during actual major international crises,

 - Worked security in similar “glamorous” jobs in the private sector.